scientific-python/repo-review/README.md

 This project inspired [Try-PyHF](https://kratsg.github.io/try-pyhf/), an interface for a High Energy Physics package in Scikit-HEP.

-This project inspired [abSENSE](https://princetonuniversity.github.io/abSENSE/), an web interface to abSENSE.
+This project inspired [abSENSE](https://princetonuniversity.github.io/abSENSE/), a web interface to abSENSE.

 This was developed for [Scikit-HEP][] before moving to Scientific-Python.